oehrlis/docker/OracleOUDSM/README.md

     httpd:alpine
 ```

-Make sure, that the software is not copied to the volume folder not in the build context any more:
+Make sure, that the software is know copied to the volume folder not part of the build context any more:

 ```
 cd OracleOUDSM/12.2.1.3.0
 cp p26270957_122130_Generic.zip /Data/vm/docker/volumes/orarepo